NREL/ResStock.github.io/index.md

     - What are the energy consumption and utility bill impacts of a home envelope upgrade versus an HVAC equipment upgrade?

-3. Addressable questions with timeseries and customization?
+3. Questions that can be addressed with timeseries and customization

     - What types of retrofits would shift a given region from summer peaking to winter peaking?